yast/yast-network/doc/hostname.md

 Content of this file can be displayed by ```hostname``` command or in systemd world by ```hostnamectl --static```

 In YaST you can edit this hostname on Hostname / DNS tab, hostname field.
+Unlike other ways mentioned above, YaST validates your input.

 ## Dynamic system hostname(s) (via DHCP) ##